Eulena/AdvancedDataStorageRetrieval/README.md

     app.run(debug=True)
 ```

-### Temperature Analysis
+# Temperature Analysis

-# Write a function called `calc_temps` that will accept start date and end date in the format '%Y-%m-%d'
-# and return the minimum, average, and maximum temperatures for that range of dates
+## Write a function called "calc_temps" that will accept start date and end date in the format '%Y-%m-%d' and return the minimum, average, and maximum temperatures for that range of dates

 ```
 def calc_temps(start_date, end_date):